-This set of conventions may change slightly in the near future.
+This set of conventions may change slightly in the future.

 A visual represents a visual element.
-It is based on one or several graphics pipelines, and possibly compute shaders as well.
+It is based on one or several graphics pipelines, and possibly compute shaders.
 It is attached to a given canvas and therefore to a given GPU.